bhauryal7/Multiclass-Text-Classification/README.md

 - Performance evaluation (accuracy, F1-score, confusion matrix)
 - Simple Flask-based API for serving predictions
 - MLFlow for data versioning and trackign experiments
-- CI pipeline using GitHub Actions for automated testing and deployment
+- CI pipeline using GitHub Actions for automated testing

 # Results:
 The results of each model on the dataset are as follows: